-Endurance Warranty provides extended vehicle protection plans backed by a 30-day refund policy.
-Coverage comes in six different tiers, letting you choose the right option for your needs.
+Endurance Warranty provides customizable auto protection plans backed by a 30-day refund policy.
+Coverage comes in six different tiers, but you can customize any plan for your needs.
 Payments plans for up to 36 months are available, and you can potentially transfer coverage should you sell your vehicle.

 A link has directed you to this review.
 Its location on this page may change next time you visit.

 - We require contact information to ensure our reviewers are real.

 - We use intelligent software that helps us maintain the integrity of reviews.

 - Our moderators read all reviews to verify quality and helpfulness.